jung-kurt/caddy-cgi/README.md

 [![GoDoc](https://godoc.org/github.com/jung-kurt/caddy-cgi?status.svg)](https://godoc.org/github.com/jung-kurt/caddy-cgi)
 [![Build Status](https://travis-ci.org/jung-kurt/caddy-cgi.svg?branch=master)](https://travis-ci.org/jung-kurt/caddy-cgi)

-Package cgi is middleware that handles CGI requests.

 Package cgi implements the common gateway interface (CGI) for Caddy, a modern, full-featured, easy-to-use web server.

-CGI lets you generate dynamic content on your website by means of command line scripts.
+Generate dynamic content on your website by means of command line scripts.
 To collect information about the inbound HTTP request, examine certain environment variables such as PATH_INFO and QUERY_STRING.
 Then, to return a dynamically generated web page to the client, simply write content to standard output.
 In the case of POST requests, you read additional inbound content by means of the standard input.

 The advantage of CGI is that you do not need to fuss with persistent server startup, long term memory management, sockets, and crash recovery.
-Your script is called when a request matches one the patterns you specify in Caddyfile.
-As soon as it completes its response it terminates.
+Your script is called when a request matches one the patterns you specify in your Caddyfile.
+As soon as your script completes its response it terminates.
 This simplicity makes CGI a perfect complement to the straightforward operation and configuration of Caddy.
 The benefits of Caddy, including HTTPS by default, basic access authentication, and lots of middleware options extend easily to your CGI scripts.

 The disadvantage of CGI is that Caddy needs to start a new process for each request.
 This could adversely impact your server's responsiveness in some